 I am an Assistant Professor in the Department of Statistics at Harvard University, where I develop methodology for high-dimensional inference, robust machine learning, and autonomous robotic motion planning.
 I am very interested in applying my work to real data, with examples so far including genetics, climate science, and health care.

-I will be joining the Department of Statistics at Harvard University as an Assistant Professor in July.
-I am currently a fifth-year Ph.D. student in Stanford University's Statistics Department, where I work with Emmanuel Candès.
+Prior to Harvard, I was a Ph.D. student in Stanford University's Statistics Department, where I was advised by Emmanuel Candès.
 In 2011, I received a B.S. in mathematics (honors thesis advised by Bala Rajaratnam) and physics, as well as a M.S. in statistics, from Stanford University.